 - Add the rice and cook 15 minutes more, adding a little more water if you think it’s needed.

 - Season to taste with salt and fresh-ground black pepper and serve hot, with freshly grated Parmesan cheese to add at the table if desired.

 This soup will keep for quite a few days in the fridge and also freezes well.
 The rice will absorb some of the liquid in the soup when it’s stored, so you’ll need to add a little water or beef stock when you reheat.
 For best flavor, reheat in a small pan on the stove.

-Using the rice makes this soup Phase 2 or 3 for the South Beach Diet, and if you're making it for South Beach I would recommend using low-glycemic Uncle Ben's Converted Rice or brown rice.
-I think the soup could be pretty good for Phase One without the rice too, if anyone wants to try it that way.
+Using the rice makes this Stuffed Pepper Soup Phase 2 or 3 for the South Beach Diet, and if you’re making it for South Beach I would recommend using low-glycemic Uncle Ben’s Converted Rice or brown rice.
+If you want lower carbs, I have a good recipe for Low-Carb Stuffed Pepper Soup.